An AI Expert Warning: 6 People Are (Quietly) Deciding Humanity’s Future!

 TL;DR

-• Russell has spent a decade developing radical safety solutions to ensure AI systems act in humanity's best interests rather than pursuing misaligned objectives
+- Stuart Russell has spent a decade developing radical solutions to make AI aligned with human interests and values

 Episode Recap